- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 In these cases, you need to have your business as an LLC, corporation, or a similar entity.
 Creating one of these entities benefits you by separating your personal assets from the business.
 This means that if someone seeks damages against your business—for instance, if someone sues your business or if you end up breaking a lease you signed with your business—then they can’t also go after your personal assets.
 We highly recommend that each business form one of those entities for that kind of broad protection, including with commercial leases.

 If you have one of those entities and no personal guarantee, you aren’t putting your personal assets at risk by signing a commercial lease.
 Landlords often resist the removal of a personal guarantee for a new business, and sometimes play hardball even for established businesses.
-However, some landlords may meet more established businesses in the middle by agreeing to phase out the personal guarantee at some point.
+However, some landlords may meet more established businesses in the middle by agreeing to phase out the personal guarantee at some point or capping the guarantor’s liability.

 Let’s first explain triple net leases.
 In a triple net lease, the landlord passes three costs to the tenant: specifically insurance, taxes, and maintenance.
 The landlord essentially hands all of their risks to the tenant.
 With these types of leases, a tenant can sometimes get a reduced base rent, but it doesn’t always happen.

-Some lawyers won’t even talk to you about the rent terms before you sign the lease, even though that’s usually the biggest concern.
+Some lawyers don’t even talk to you about the rent terms before you sign the lease, even though that’s usually the biggest concern.
 After all, you will pay rent every single month to use the space.
-A client once asked us to look at a triple-net lease she had entered into with the assistance of another lawyer.
+A client once asked us to look at a triple net lease she had entered with the assistance of another lawyer.
 She thought the base rent was all she had to pay, but the additional rent actually added several thousand dollars more.
-Her initial attorney hadn’t told her about these terms.
+Her initial attorney hadn’t made these terms clear to her.

 If you find yourself in this situation and unable to negotiate these terms out, you can mitigate costs in a few ways.
-First, you have the right to audit the landlord’s records so you know that the costs being passed on are fair.
-Second, you can demand limitations saying that the landlord has to obtain reasonable pricing.
+First, you have the right to audit the landlord’s records so you know that the costs being passed on are fair and dispute them if not.
+Second, you can demand limitations saying that the landlord has to obtain reasonable pricing or limiting capital improvements that are included in common area maintenance.
 Third, you also want to try to make sure the building is in good condition before you move in; otherwise, you might be on the hook for a roof repair immediately after opening your doors.
+You should always have things like the HVAC, the roof, and the mechanical, electrical, and plumbing systems inspected before you sign the lease.

 4) Term of a Commercial Lease